 - Youth and young adults experiencing homelessness or in unstable housing

 - Youth impacted by sex trafficking/exploitation

 - Youth impacted by the criminal justice system

-The Foundation now employs a single, annual grant making cycle.
-Applicants must first submit a Concept Paper indicating the focus area that best aligns with its request.
-A select group of applicants will be invited to submit full proposals and, potentially, to host site visits to review their requests in more depth.
+The Foundation employs a single, annual grant making cycle.
+Applicants must first submit a Concept Paper, with a select group of applicants then invited to submit full proposals and, potentially, to host meetings/site visits to review their requests in more depth.